padreati/rapaio/README.md

 **Hypothesis Testing**

+* z test
-* Kolmogorov Smirnoff one/two sample test
+    * one sample test for testing the sample mean
-* Pearson Chi-Square goodness of fit / independence test
+    * two unpaired samples test for testing difference of the sample means

 **Frame Filters**